Double bind: Racial stereotypes

+Double binds in science

+One of the causes of double binds is the loss of feedback systems.
+Gregory Bateson and Lawrence S. Bale describe double binds that have arisen in science that have caused decades-long delays of progress in science because the scientific community had defined something as outside of its scope (or as "not science") on the paradigm of classical science versus that of systems theory and cybernetics.
+(See the foreword to Steps to an Ecology of Mind for Bateson's account of the development of the double bind hypothesis.)

 Girard's mimetic double bind

 René Girard, in his literary theory of mimetic desire, proposes what he calls a "model-obstacle", a role model who demonstrates an object of desire and yet, in possessing that object, becomes a rival who obstructs fulfillment of the desire.
 According to Girard, the "internal mediation" of this mimetic dynamic "operates along the same lines as what Gregory Bateson called the 'double bind'."
 Girard found in Sigmund Freud's psychoanalytic theory, a precursor to mimetic desire.
 "The individual who 'adjusts' has managed to relegate the two contradictory injunctions of the double bind—to imitate and not to imitate—to two different domains of application.
 This is, he divides reality in such a way as to neutralize the double bind."
 While critical of Freud's doctrine of the unconscious mind, Girard sees the ancient Greek tragedy, Oedipus Rex, and key elements of Freud's Oedipus complex, patricidal and incestuous desire, to serve as prototypes for his own analysis of the mimetic double bind.